 6. Work for 15 minutes

-Sit down and do something related to your work for just fifteen minutes (but you have to actually commit to doing it).
-Once those fifteen minutes are up, re-assess and decide if you can do it for another fifteen minutes.
+Sit down and commit to doing something related to your work for just fifteen minutes.
+Once those fifteen minutes are up, re-assess and decide if you can go for another fifteen minutes.

-Chances are those first fifteen minutes are all it took to get focused, and now you don’t want to interrupt your productivity.
+Chances are, pushing through those first fifteen minutes is exactly what you need to get focused, and you’ll be ready for a productive work session.
 Every fifteen minutes, you can decide whether it’s worth working for another fifteen.

 7. Talk to somebody